-If someone were to ask me to canada pharmacy recommend two books for weekend reading, I would recommend False Economy by Alan Beattie and Bad Samaritans by Han-Joon Chang.
+If someone were to ask me to recommend two books for weekend reading, I would recommend False Economy by Alan Beattie and Bad Samaritans by Han-Joon Chang.
 Both are well-written and discuss complex economic issues in a simple way.
 More interestingly, both dedicate a chapter on corruption in Indonesia.

 Beattie compares prosperous but corrupt Indonesia with clean but poor Tanzania.
 Chang explains why corrupt Indonesia is much more prosperous than corrupt Zaire, despite the fact that Zaire was much wealthier in the 1970s.

 According to the authors, even though corruption is prevalent in Indonesia, most of the dirty money stay in the country and keep the economy rolling.
 Corruptors invest the money in various businesses.
 Many of them also donate to the poor or various social organizations, or build campuses or schools.

 By contrast, corruptors in Zaire keep their money in Swiss banks.
 Such action drains the country at a time of great need for capital.
 It turns the economy into total disarray.
 Corruption is bad, but in Zaire it is extremely bad.